Data-driven system analysis of nonlinear systems using polynomial approximation: Data-driven incremental dissipativity verification

 with $Q=Q^T\preceq0$ and $R=R^T$ if there exists a storage function $\lambda(x_1,x_2)=(x_1-x_2)^T\mathcal{M}(x_1,x_2)(x_1-x_2)$ with matrix $\mathcal{M}(x_1,x_2)$ being symmetric, differentiable, bounded, and positive definite for all $x_1,x_2\in\mathbb{X}$ such that

 for all $(x_1,u_1),(x_2,u_2)\in{\mathbb{P}}$. \end{defn}

 Incremental dissipativity constitutes an extension of the notion of dissipativity in Definition~\ref{DissiDef} as dissipativity between two arbitrary trajectories is investigated.
 Therefore, incremental dissipativity implies dissipativity but not vice versa in general.
-Hence, incremental system properties establish a stronger insight into the system dynamics, and thus a less conservative controller design, compared to non-incremental properties.\\ Incremental dissipativity is studied in \cite{IncrementalRoland} by the differential form of system \eqref{TrueSystem}
+Hence, incremental system properties establish a stronger condition on the system dynamics, and thus a less conservative controller design.
+Indeed, the set of systems satisfying a certain incremental property is smaller than the set of systems for the corresponding non-incremental property.
+Since the controller has to deal with all systems of these sets by design, the smaller set of systems for incremental properties leads to less restrictions for the controller design, and thus to a better closed-loop performance.\\ Incremental dissipativity is studied in \cite{IncrementalRoland} by the differential form of system \eqref{TrueSystem}

 with $\xi= ^T$ and $\delta\xi= ^T$.
-Here, solutions $(\delta x(t),\delta u(t)), t\geq0$ of the variational system \eqref{DiffSys} describe the time evolution of infinitesimal perturbations along the trajectory $(\bar{x}(t),\bar{u}(t)), t\geq0$ of \eqref{TrueSystem}, which is described more precisely in Remark 1 of \cite{DifferentialSys}.
+Here, solutions $(\delta x(t),\delta u(t)), t\geq0,$ of the variational system \eqref{DiffSys} describe the time evolution of infinitesimal perturbations along the trajectory $(\bar{x}(t),\bar{u}(t)), t\geq0,$ of \eqref{TrueSystem}, which is described more precisely in Remark 1 of \cite{DifferentialSys}.
 With the introduction of the variational system, we proceed with the notion of differential dissipativity.

 \begin{defn}[Differential $(Q,S,R)$-dissipativity] System~\eqref{TrueSystem} is differential dissipative on $\mathbb{P}$ \eqref{Constraints} with respect to the quadratic supply rate

 with $Q=Q^T\preceq0$ and $R=R^T$ if there exists a storage function $\lambda(x,\delta x)=\delta x^T\mathcal{M}(x)\delta x$ with matrix $\mathcal{M}(x)$ being symmetric, differentiable, bounded, and positive definite for all $x\in\mathbb{X}$ such that